micronurse-iot/micronurse-mqtt-broker-mosca/README.md

 ## Topic R/W(Subscribe/Publish) Permission

-For each topic, the permission limit apply to the following roles:
+For each `topic_name`, the r/w permission limit applies to the following roles:

 `IoT Owner`: the owner of this topic from IoT-SOL client.